Internet Speed Test Canada

 What is a good internet speed for gaming?

 For online gaming, you need at least 25 to 50 Mbps download speed, but latency matters more than speed.
 Aim for under 50ms ping.
 Under 20ms is excellent.
-Fibre and cable offer the best latency.
-Starlink works but has slightly higher latency (25 to 50ms).
-Avoid traditional satellite internet (Xplore, etc.) which has 600+ ms latency.
+Fibre and cable usually offer the best latency.
+Starlink can work but has higher and more variable latency than wired service.
+For more detail, read our best internet for gaming in Canada guide.

 What is a good internet speed for streaming?